OL7: the ugly truth about government

 “These are immobile, self-reproducing, stories.”
 I desperately, desperately, want his mother-in-law to find this post, read it, and slap Professor Burke very hard across his overgrown thirteen-year-old face.
 But I doubt it’ll happen.

 “Their truth in her mind is guaranteed by something far outside the actualities and realities that compose any given incident or issue.”
 Can even this awful sentence do justice to the twisted mind of Timothy Burke?
 To the Cathedral as a whole, on which he is just one small gargoyle on a minor, far-flung flying buttress?
 Dear open-minded progressive, I invite you to read this post—or anything else on Professor Burke’s remarkably revealing blog, if you remain undecided—and ask yourself again:

 Do I trust the Cathedral?
 Do I consider it a source of responsible, effective public policy?
 And, in the long term, is it secure?

-In part 8, we try and figure out what to do if the answer turns out to be “no.”
+In Chapter 8, we try and figure out what to do if the answer turns out to be “no.”

 While at university, in one Greek prose examination lasting three hours, he was asked to translate a passage into Greek.
 Powell walked out after one and a half hours, having produced translations in the styles of Plato and Thucydides.
 For his efforts, he was awarded a double starred first in Latin and Greek, this grade being the best possible and extremely rare.